 |This 1950s WROV remote banner now hangs in the library of your favorite uncle.|

 Lee Garrett recalls those days at WROV: "We did everything.
 We had a format that you wouldn't believe.
 One hour I might be doing the morning sign on, a thing they called the Yawn Patrol.
 Then somebody else would come in and pull a couple of records and do something else then next thing I might be doing a country music show, I may be doing a symphony two hours later.
-You know, we just ran the scale.
-We had a lot of fun back then, but you know radio back then was a lot of fun because you had an opportunity to get on the air and improvise and do all sorts of things and not tick the managers off that much."
+You know, we just ran the scale."

 Just beyond that was an audition room where one could listen to a performance in complete comfort.
 Farther back through a long corridor one found the offices.
-The entire top floor of the building which housed the studios and offices was air conditioned—somewhat of a rarity for Roanoke at the time.
 The studio walls featured wainscoting that was painted cascade green and the upper parts were finished in copper, which gave an unusual and pleasing color scheme and went well with the paneling in the main lobby.

 |The former Mountain Trust Bank building, today, is home of the Bank Of America.|